How I Fixed the Beeping Problem of My 'APC Back-UPS ES 700'

-Lately my APC Back-UPS ES 700 was crippled by the problem that seems to kill most of it’s models: after a surge event, instead of switching to battery it starts to continuously beep.
-For a while I could restart it several times and the problem would go away, but in the past few days nothing would make it turn on again without constant beeping.
+Lately, my APC Back-UPS ES 700 was crippled by the problem that seems to kill most of its models: after a surge event, instead of switching to battery, it started to continuously beep.
+For a while, I could restart it several times and the problem would go away, but in the past few days, nothing would make it turn on again without constant beeping.

-If it’s not a normal condition, it’s time to take it apart.
+It was not a normal condition, so it was time to take it apart.

-After a quick visual inspection of the main board it was clear that no parts where blown.
-Next I checked on a hint from a YouTube comment, that someone was successful in fixing it by replacing some bad capacitors, but he/she didn't go into any more detail than that.
+After a quick visual inspection of the main board, it was clear that no parts were blown.
+Next, I checked on a hint from a YouTube comment, that someone was successful in fixing it by replacing some bad capacitors, but he/she didn't go into any more detail than that.

 Time to take out the ESR Meter.
-This will allow us to determine if a capacitor might be bad without taking it out of the circuit.
+This will allow me to determine if a capacitor might be bad without taking it out of the circuit.

-Measured all capacitors and sure enough, found 4 caps that where dead as a dodo.
+Measured all capacitors and sure enough, found 4 caps that were dead as a dodo.
 I've circled them in red in the following picture.

-I replaced mine with better quality Nichicon capacitors as I didn't wanted to replace them again anytime soon.
+I replaced them with better-quality Nichicon capacitors as I didn't want to replace them again anytime soon.

-After putting it back together I realised that this also fixed another problem: for as far as I can remember, like 5 seconds after starting the UPS, it started buzzing loudly for a while.
-Now you can barely hear the buzzing.
+After putting it back together I realized that this also fixed another problem: for as far as I can remember, like 5 seconds after starting the UPS, it started buzzing loudly for a while.
+Now I can barely hear the buzzing.